S1SYPHOS/Gulp-Kirby-Starter-Kit/README.md

 There are several ways to load the configuration object for both [stylelint](https://stylelint.io/user-guide/configuration/#loading-the-configuration-object) and [ESLint](https://eslint.org/docs/user-guide/configuring#configuring-eslint).

 ### Cache-busting / Fingerprinting
-For [cache busting](https://www.keycdn.com/support/what-is-cache-busting) via Kirby's built-in helper functions `css()` and `js()` and bnomei's feature-rich [fingerprint plugin](https://github.com/bnomei/kirby3-fingerprint) (plus filename hash, see `site/config/config.php`), just follow the next steps:
+For [cache busting](https://www.keycdn.com/support/what-is-cache-busting) via Kirby's built-in helper functions `css()` and `js()` and bnomei's feature-rich [fingerprint plugin](https://github.com/bnomei/kirby3-fingerprint) (plus filename hash, see `build/site/config/config.php`), just follow the next steps:

 #### Apache
-If you're using [Apache](http://httpd.apache.org/) as your webserver and you are using a custom `.htaccess` (like this one) for improved capabilities, add the following lines right after `RewriteBase`:
+If you're using [Apache](http://httpd.apache.org/) as your webserver and you are using a custom `.htaccess` ([this](https://github.com/h5bp/server-configs-apache) should get you going) for improved capabilities, add the following lines right after `RewriteBase`:

 ```text
 RewriteCond %{REQUEST_FILENAME} !-f